How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Wrist

 The wrist normally consists of 8 bones arranged in 2 rows.
-Proximal ( near) a row consists of four bones, forming a kind of semicircle, which is an articular fossa for articulation with the bones of the forearm.
-These bones include the scaphoid, lunate, trihedral, and pisiform.
-The second row also consists of 4 bones, which articulate with the bones of the first row from the proximal side, and from the distal side ( distant) - with metacarpal bones.
-Among the bones of the second row, a trapezoid, trapezoid, capitate and hamate bones are distinguished.
-Rarely, an additional ninth bone, called the central bone, is found on x-rays.
+Proximal ( near) row consists of four bones, forming a kind of semicircle, which is the articular fossa for articulation with the bones of the forearm.
+These bones include the scaphoid, lunate, triquetrum, and pisiform.
+The second row also consists of 4 bones, which articulate with the bones of the first row on the proximal side, and on the distal side ( distant) – with metacarpal bones.
+Among the bones of the second row, there are the trapezoid, trapezoid, capitate and hamate bones.
+Rarely, x-rays will reveal an additional ninth bone, called the central bone.

-The metacarpus consists of five tubular bones, slightly curved with a bulge outward.
-All these bones have an elongated trihedral body ( diaphysis) and two epiphyses ( end).
+The metacarpus consists of five tubular bones, slightly curved with a convex outward.
+All these bones have an oblong triangular body ( diaphysis) and two epiphyses ( end).
 The proximal epiphyses are thicker than the distal ones and form articular fossae for articulation with the distal row of carpal bones.
 The distal epiphyses are thinner and form articular heads for articulation with the proximal phalanges of the fingers.
-On the sides of both the proximal and distal epiphyses are the articular surfaces for connecting the metacarpal bones to each other.
+On the sides of both the proximal and distal epiphyses there are articular surfaces for connecting the metacarpal bones to each other.

 Fingers of the hand

 All fingers, with the exception of the thumb, consist of three phalanges - proximal, middle and distal.
-The thumb lacks a middle phalanx.
+The thumb lacks the middle phalanx.
 Each phalanx is a small tubular bone with a body and two ends.
-Unlike the bones of the metacarpus, the phalanges have only one true epiphysis - the proximal one, and the distal end of the epiphysis bone does not form.
+Unlike the bones of the metacarpus, the phalanges have only one true epiphysis - the proximal one, and the distal end of the bone does not form an epiphysis.
 The epiphysis of the proximal phalanges is concave and articulates with the heads of the metacarpal bones.
-The epiphyses of the middle and distal phalanges are two articular fossae separated by a comb.
+The epiphyses of the middle and distal phalanges are two articular fossae separated by a ridge.
 The distal ends of all phalanges are flattened and form block-shaped articular heads for articulation with the articular surfaces of the proximal epiphyses of the phalanges.
-This form of the joint eliminates the movement of the fingers in the lateral directions and allows only flexion and extension of the fingers.
-The distal phalanx gradually narrows and ends in a tuberosity for the attachment of muscle tendons.
+This shape of the joint eliminates lateral movements of the fingers and allows only flexion and extension of the fingers.
+The distal phalanx gradually narrows and ends with a tuberosity for the attachment of muscle tendons.

-On cross-section, the phalanx of the finger is an oblong bone with a canal in the center, in which the bone marrow is located.
-Around the canal is a thin layer of spongy substance.
-The spongy substance, in turn, is surrounded by a dense compact substance, which gives bone its density.
-The diaphysis of the bone is covered with a periosteum rich in blood vessels and nerves.
-The periosteum is responsible for bone growth in breadth.
+In cross-section, the phalanx of the finger is an oblong bone with a canal in the center containing the bone marrow.
+There is a thin layer of spongy substance around the canal.
+The spongy substance, in turn, is surrounded by a dense compact substance, which gives the bone density.
+The diaphysis of the bone is covered with periosteum, rich in blood vessels and nerves.
+The periosteum is responsible for the growth of bone in width.
 The ends of the bones are covered with a layer of hyaline cartilage, which has less friction compared to the periosteum and performs a shock-absorbing function ( those. shock mitigation).
-A small strip of bone tissue located between the epiphyses and the diaphysis is called the metaphysis.
-It, in turn, corresponds to the growth zone responsible for the growth of the bone in length.
+The small strip of bone tissue located between the epiphyses and diaphysis is called the metaphysis.
+It, in turn, corresponds to the growth zone responsible for bone growth in length.

-Among the ligaments of the fingers, it is necessary to single out only the collateral ones.
-At one end, they are attached to the lateral surfaces of the heads of the metacarpal bones, and at the other, to the lateral sides of the proximal phalanges.
-The interphalangeal joints, like the metacarpophalangeal, have their own collateral ligaments, which, like the first, are attached to the sides of the articular surfaces above and below the phalanges.
-The main function of these ligaments is to strengthen the joint capsule and ensure movement in the joint only within the permitted physiological limits.
-Thus, the collateral ligaments prevent dislocation of the metacarpophalangeal and interphalangeal joints during pathological flexion of the finger to the side.
+Among the ligaments of the fingers, it is necessary to distinguish only the collateral ones.
+At one end they are attached to the lateral surfaces of the heads of the metacarpal bones, and at the other to the lateral sides of the proximal phalanges.
+The interphalangeal joints, like the metacarpophalangeal joints, have their own collateral ligaments, which, like the first ones, are attached to the sides of the articular surfaces above and below the phalanges.
+The main function of these ligaments is to strengthen the joint capsule and ensure movement in the joint only within permitted physiological limits.
+Thus, the collateral ligaments prevent dislocation of the metacarpophalangeal and interphalangeal joints during pathological lateral flexion of the finger.

-The muscular apparatus of the hand is responsible for the movements of the fingers.
-It is conditionally divided into muscles of the palmar and dorsal surface.
-The muscles of the palmar surface, in turn, are divided into 3 groups - the muscles of the elevation of the thumb, the muscles of the elevation of the little finger and the middle group of muscles.
-Description of the shape of the muscles, their places of occurrence and places of attachment will be omitted due to the complexity and high specificity of this material.
+The muscular system of the hand is responsible for the movements of the fingers.
+It is conventionally divided into the muscles of the palmar and dorsal surface.
+The muscles of the palmar surface, in turn, are divided into 3 groups - the muscles of the eminence of the thumb, the muscles of the eminence of the little finger and the middle group of muscles.
+A description of the shape of the muscles, their locations and places of attachment will be omitted due to the complexity and high specificity of this material.
 If desired, this information can be found in any anatomical atlas.
-The main emphasis will be placed on the function of each muscle, since the absence of certain movements during a fracture of the fingers can be used to judge the nerve that is damaged.
-Also, only those muscles of the hand that are directly responsible for the movements of the fingers will be listed.
-The rest of the muscles of the hand will be omitted.
+The main emphasis will be on the functions of each muscle, since the absence of certain movements during a fracture of the fingers can be used to judge the nerve that is damaged.
+Also, only those hand muscles that are directly responsible for finger movements will be listed.
+The remaining muscles of the hand will be lowered.

-There are the following muscles of the elevation of the thumb:
+The following muscles of the eminence of the thumb are distinguished:

 This muscle performs abduction, slight opposition of the thumb ( movement towards the little finger), and also partially flexes the thumb.
 This muscle is innervated by the median nerve.